 The recognition is based on adherence to Magnet concepts and demonstrated improvement in patient care and quality.
 U.S. News & World Report’s annual showcase of “America’s Best Hospitals” includes Magnet recognition in its ranking criteria for quality of inpatient care.

-In February 2021, University of Kentucky HealthCare is applying for re-designation.
+In April 2021, University of Kentucky HealthCare once again achieved Magnet Status after successfully applying for re-designation.
 Read the public notice from the American Nurses Credentialing Center »